yuhko-msft/microsoft-graph-docs/api-reference/beta/api/chat-get-installedApp.md

 ## Response

-`200 OK` and a teamsAppInstallation object.
+If successful, this method returns a `200 OK` and a [teamsApp](../resources/teamsapp.md) object in the body.

 ## Example: Get an app installed in the specified chat